BIDS-numpy/presentation-uofm-2020/abstract.md

+# NumPy: A look at the past, present, and future of array computation

 November 2019 marked the 13th anniversary of the release of NumPy 1.0.
 What started as humble project to bring efficient array computation to Python driven by a dedicated core of user-developers has since transformed into